rory81/the-monkees/README.md

 - The CSS code to make the color gradient so that every page has a different colorwashed foto was obtained from https://css-tricks.com/snippets/css/css-linear-gradient/
 - The CSS code to give the social media icons their original look was obtained from http://ksloan.net/css-color-definitions-for-font-awesome-social-icons/
-- The CSS code to make the sticky footer work was obtained from https://stackoverflow.com/questions/46722697/bootstrap-4-sticky-footer-not-sticking
 - Every time an audio fragment played a blue frame appeared.
 The code to solve this bug was obtained from https://stackoverflow.com/questions/38840495/remove-blue-border-appearing-around-element-when-clicked
+- Deployment was obtained from example 5 on the [Code Institute site](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/c75714c9636b4cf59120d60acbec6ffd/f851a16813f14b3aae7bd1e6560443cd/?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40sequential%2Bblock%40f851a16813f14b3aae7bd1e6560443cd)
-- code templates, classes and plugins were used from https://getbootstrap.com/
+- Code templates, classes and plugins were used from https://getbootstrap.com/
 - Acknowledgements for the people on Slack for helping me through the tough spots, especially Anna_lead
 - Acknowledgement for mentor Maranatha Ilesanmi for advising and helping me.